xDevansh/Password-Manager/README.md

 ---

+##Current Features

+It only allows for a single masterpassword - note to be used, trying to enter with a new master password will result in a master password incorrect error.
+Currently this CLI application on starting for the first time prompt user to: a)give a master password b)then provide the main menu option
+c) user can choose to do anything, if nothing is added, a empty byte dat gets created.
+d) on saving and exiting a encrypted dat file gets created e)only that existing dat file can be accessed/ is accessed in the next time program is run f)failure to enter the masterpassword correctly will result in loss of the file **Due to the unsafe/less credible nature of the custom kdf function, cracking the dat file is possible. g)entering the correct password, u can make chnages to the existing encrypted file.
+---

 ## Encryption

 I will be using symmetric encryption, i.e., the same key used for encryption is used for decryption here.